redis/librdb/README.md

 it reads the RDB file from beginning to end, and callbacks to handlers registered on selected types of data.

+The primary objective of this project is to offer an efficient and robust C library for parsing Redis RDB files.
+It also provides an extension library for parsing to JSON and RESP protocols, enabling consumption by various writers.
+Additionally, a command-line interface (CLI) is available for utilizing these functionalities.

 ## Current status
 The project is currently in its early phase and is considered to be a draft.
 At present, the parser is only capable of handling string and list data types.
 We are actively seeking